 When will Red Dead Redemption 2 launch?

-While we don’t have a concrete date yet, and Rockstar is< known for delaying releases for the sake of polish, so far fall 2017 has been set as the official date they're aiming for.
+While we don’t have a concrete date yet, and Rockstar is known for delaying releases for the sake of polish, so far fall 2017 has been set as the official date they’re aiming for.
+You can also track the release date here.

 On what platforms will Red Dead Redemption 2 be available?